Thanksgiving Salad (with Pomegranate, Pear, Pecan + Brie)

 Nutrition

-Post originally published on November 14, 2016.
+Post originally published on November 14, 2016, and updated on November 27, 2020, and November 21, 2024.

 Hi.
 This recipe sounds beyond delicious.
 Can’t wait to make it in just 2 days.
 For the pecans, I was wondering if I should get raw pecans and toast them or would store bought toasted and salted work as well?
 Thanks in advance!